-Compulsory health insurance (also known as OMS) is issued to foreign nationals only if they have a Russian passport, temporary residence permit, or permanent residence permit.
-Please do not confuse it with privately purchased medical insurance, or DMS.
+Compulsory health insurance (also known as OMS) is issued to expatriates if they have one of the following documents: Russian passport (Russian citizenship), temporary residence permit, or permanent residence permit.
+Please do not confuse OMS with privately purchased medical insurance, or DMS.

 1. Prepare the following documents:

-- pension insurance certificate, also known as SNILS (issued by a local Pension Fund Office)
+- Individual insurance account number, also known as SNILS (issued by a local Pension Fund Office)

 Frequently Asked Questions